The how & why of my adventure in filmmaking, followed by the end result.

 Well, I've written about this phenomenon (and my own admiration for 25th Hour) elsewhere, and obviously I couldn't hope to rectify this with a little short film hardly anyone would see.
 Yet the desire to articulate something I hadn't seen articulated motivated me, even as I knew my film would not openly confront the major events and trends of the decade, except for one character's story and fleeting moments elsewhere.
 More directly, I hoped to paint a different portrait of the "millennial" generation than that I'd seen depicted in the media, which would have you believe all twentysomethings are perpetual adolescents living in a haze of self-referential irony and irresponsible immaturity.

 Never mind that virtually all of my friends are married, many with children.
-Never mind that many millennials did not go to Iraq or Afghanistan, but that most of the people who did go were millennials.
+Never mind that while many millennials did not go to Iraq or Afghanistan, most of the people who did go were millennials.
 Forget for a moment that unemployment has hit young people the hardest, and not everyone can grapple with it by turning this into an HBO show.
 When I look back over the past ten years I see a generation forced to grow up much faster than their parents.
-They are often the ones who have fought the wars - in both sense of the word "fought," shouldering the burden of debt and unemployment, and trying to raise families in an America that seems in many ways to be declining, even as they struggle to reaffirm a hope and idealism that older, bitter generations deny.
+They are often the ones fighting the wars - in both sense of the word "fought," shouldering the burden of debt and unemployment, and trying to raise families in an America that seems in many ways to be declining, even as they struggle to reaffirm a hope and idealism that older, bitter generations deny.

 I see the film as a tribute to those people, some of whom I count among my friends, even as I recognize that I have often fallen short in my own life.
 Though we are different in many ways, this is something I share with Jacob - a desire to respect and honor the struggles and often undesired confrontations with reality that life will always toss into our paths, and an acknowledgement that some people have borne this brunt more than others.